hjstoff/nodesetexpr-expand/README.md

   alphabet are valid, but by itself it cannot specify that 'A' is to be treated as the equivalent of 'a', 'B' as the equivalent of 'b', and so on.
 This is a semantic requirement.
-- While the specification of length limits in terms of literal characterscan feasibly be specified by regular (sub-)expressions that deal with the repetition of character literals only, it is not feasible to do so, with - in a regular expression parenthesised - repetitions of such (sub-)strings.
+- While the specification of length limits in terms of literal characters can feasibly be specified by regular (sub-)expressions that deal with the repetition of character literals only, it is not feasible to do so, with - in a regular expression parenthesised - repetitions of such (sub-)strings.
 The DNS norm that a single "label" of